 Obviously, citizen insecurity is not only linked with the experience of victimisation, but also with some other factors.
 The research data often associate the fear of crime with the lack of trust in the criminal justice.
 Especially, the lack of trust in the effectiveness of police with respect to crime control seems to play a dominant role.
-According to the research data of a victimisation study conducted in the Emilia-Romagna Italian region, in 2007, the victims' fear of retaliation, on the part of the offender, constitute a plausible explanation of victims' preference for alternative solution such informal support services23. formal or as only remind them of their victimisation but also make them fear a possible recurrence.
+According to the research data of a victimisation study conducted in the Emilia-Romagna Italian region, in 2007, the victims' fear of retaliation, on the part of the offender, constitute a plausible explanation of victims' preference for alternative solution such as formal or informal support services23.